Cement: Reduced-footprint cement

 Growing environmental concerns and the increasing cost of fossil fuels have resulted, in many countries, in a sharp reduction of the resources needed to produce cement, as well as effluents (dust and exhaust gases).
 Reduced-footprint cement is a cementitious material that meets or exceeds the functional performance capabilities of Portland cement.
 Various techniques are under development.

 One is geopolymer cement, which incorporates recycled materials, thereby reducing consumption of raw materials, water, and energy.
 Another approach is to reduce or eliminate the production and release of damaging pollutants and greenhouse gasses, particularly CO_{2}.

 Recycling old cement in electric arc furnaces is another approach.
-Also, a team at the University of Edinburgh has developed the 'DUPE' process based on the microbial activity of Sporosarcina pasteurii, a bacterium precipitating calcium carbonate, which, when mixed with sand and urine, can produce mortar blocks with a compressive strength 70% of that of concrete.
-An overview of climate-friendly methods for cement production can be found here.
+A team at the University of Edinburgh has developed the 'DUPE' process based on the microbial activity of Sporosarcina pasteurii, a bacterium precipitating calcium carbonate, which, when mixed with sand and urine, can produce mortar blocks with a compressive strength 70% of that of concrete.